Sanchez Fischer Levine, LLP

 Partner

-Chad S. Purdie is a partner at Sanchez Fischer Levine, LLP, whose well-rounded practice focuses on complex commercial litigation and transactional/regulatory matters, primarily involving international issues.
+Chad S. Purdie is a partner at Sanchez Fischer Levine, LLP, whose well-rounded practice focuses on complex commercial litigation/arbitration, intellectual property and sports/entertainment law, corporate matters, and data privacy/IT law.
 Having practiced in both law firms and in-house at a major international financial services company, Chad possesses a unique business perspective that allows him to mix legal and business judgment to best serve the clients’ needs.
-Those clients include multinational corporations, foreign governments, and their officials, private U.S. and foreign citizens, and local start-up businesses.
+Those clients include multinational corporations, foreign governments and their officials, high net worth individuals in the U.S. and abroad, and start-ups.

 Education